Computer Science Foundations

 Can you help with kernel modules and device drivers?

 Linux kernel module development (insmod, rmmod, /proc and /sys interfaces, character and block device drivers).
-UW CSE 451 and Brown CSCI 1670 both include kernel module assignments.
+Upper-division OS labs commonly include kernel module assignments.
 We write the module with proper init and exit functions, handle the locking correctly (spinlocks for atomic contexts, mutexes for sleepable contexts), and pass the module loader checks (depmod, modinfo).
 Memory allocation uses kmalloc with the right GFP flag (GFP_KERNEL for sleepable contexts, GFP_ATOMIC for interrupt contexts).
 Reference counting on kobject and file_operations follows Linux convention.
 Build via Kbuild Makefile against a matching kernel source tree, with vermagic verified before insertion.

 Do you help with signal handling and inter-process communication?

 Yes.
 Signal handling with sigaction (preferred over signal because of portable semantics), with careful attention to async-signal-safe functions (printf is not, write is) inside handlers, with self-pipe trick for safe signal-to-event-loop integration.
 IPC mechanisms: pipes and named pipes (FIFOs) for parent-child, POSIX shared memory (shm_open plus mmap) for fast cross-process data sharing, message queues (mq_open) for typed messages, Unix domain sockets for full-duplex streams.
-CMU 15-213 shell lab covers signal-aware process control; UW CSE 451 covers shared memory with semaphores.
+A shell lab covers signal-aware process control; systems labs cover shared memory with semaphores.

 Need Operating Systems Help?